frc1511/Teaching-Resources/lessons/logic.md

     System.out.println("Math is still mathin'");
 }
 ```

-Variables can be used in `if` statements as well, assuming that they are `boolean`'s.
+Variables can be used in `if` statements as well, as long as they are `boolean`'s.

 ```java
 boolean valid = 1 == 1;
 if (valid) {